-The following section is not a solution, but a possible direction the Zodiac Killer may have taken when constructing the first two lines of the 340 Cipher.
+The 340 cipher, mailed to the San Francisco Chronicle on November 8th 1969, has remained unsolved for just over 44 years, with many attempts relying on the notoriously unreliable use of anagrams to arrive at a solution, that is often subjective.
+The following section is not a solution, but a possible direction the Zodiac Killer may have taken when constructing the first two lines of the 340 cipher.

-Freemasonry and Rosicrucianism have been suggested as Zodiac influences, with both employing variations of a cipher within their secret society, dating back as far as the 18th century.
+Freemasonry and Rosicrucianism have been suggested as possible Zodiac influences, with both employing variations of a cipher within their secret society, dating back as far as the 18th century.
 The Pigpen Cipher is commonly known as the Freemasons Cipher and uses geometric simple substitution to replace letters with symbols.
-The 340 Cipher is constructed using 63 symbols and could quite possibly have been formulated using a combination or variant of the Pigpen Cipher, alongside any other technique the Zodiac Killer decided to choose.
-The reasoning behind this is the Zodiac Killer's extensive use of directional arrows, such as the normal, sideward and upside down V's, as well as the forward and backwards L's throughout the 340 Cipher, in a seemingly natural progression from the 408 Cipher.
+The 340 cipher is constructed using 63 symbols, and could quite possibly have been formulated using a combination or variant of the Pigpen Cipher, alongside any other technique the Zodiac Killer decided to choose.
+The reasoning behind this way of thinking, is the Zodiac Killer's extensive use of directional arrows, such as the normal, sideward and upside down V's - as well as the forward and backwards L's throughout the 340 cipher, in a seemingly natural progression from the 408 cipher.